Kabaena bow-fingered gecko

 The Kabaena bow-fingered gecko (Cyrtodactylus jellesmae) is a species of gecko, a lizard in the family Gekkonidae.
 The species is endemic to Indonesia.

 Etymology

 The specific name, jellesmae, is in honor of Dutch botanist Eeltje Jelles Jellesma (1851–1918).

 Geographic range

 In Indonesia C. jellesmae is found on the island of Sulawesi.

 The type locality is restricted to Masarang, Sulawesi, Indonesia.

+Habitat

+The preferred natural habitat of C. jellesmae is forest, but it has also been found in cacao plantations.